-Like the majority of people in the western world I’d never heard of ‘Infernal Affairs‘ until ‘The Departed‘ came along in 2006.
-I even mistakenly rented out ‘Internal Affairs‘ starring Richard Gere before I got my hands on a copy of this 2002 Hong Kong movie starring Andy Lau and Tony Leung.
+Like the majority of people in the western world I’d never heard of ‘Infernal Affairs‘ (2002) until ‘The Departed‘ (2006) came along.
+I even mistakenly rented out ‘Internal Affairs‘ (1990) starring Richard Gere before I got my hands on a copy of this Hong Kong movie featuring Andy Lau (Lau Kin-ming) and Tony Leung (Chan Wing-yan).
 Of course the cool thing to say is that the original’s the best but I’ve been never cool and as much as I love both versions I probably just about prefer the Hollywood re-make.

-So ‘Infernal Affairs‘ starts off straight away at Ten Thousand Buddha’s Monastery (below) in Sha Tin on the KCR Railway Line on minute one.
-I went here on my second day in Hong Kong and its only about 5-10 minutes away from the station.
-However, it is up 400 steps but they do wind up through quite literally thousands of golden Buddha statues, hence the name!
+So ‘Infernal Affairs‘ starts off straight away at Ten Thousand Buddha’s Monastery (above) in Sha Tin on the KCR Railway Line on minute one.
+It may be only about 5-10 minutes away from the station but there are 400 steps leading up to it and they do wind up through quite literally thousands of golden Buddha statues, hence the name!
 Its a nice break from the main area but isn’t actually a real monastery as there are no monks on site.

 There is a vegetarian restaurant on site selling some fairly big-sized dishes at a nice cheap price which I just had to take advantage of.
 It is this monastery where Hon Sam, the triad (a term used to describe underground Chinese criminal organisation) boss is about to send a load of young gangsters into the police academy as moles.

-Lei Yue Mun Park & Holiday Village in Shau Kei Wan on Hong Kong island is the training academy where a young Chen is dismissed from the school to become an undercover cop.
-The address is 75 Chai Wan Road.
+Lei Yue Mun Park & Holiday Village (below) in the north east of Hong Kong island is the training academy where a young Chen is dismissed from the school to become an undercover cop.
+The address is 75 Chai Wan Road and Shau Kei Wan on the Island Line is the closest station albeit a 20 minute uphill climb!
+This area has changed quite a bit since filming and it’s hard to make out the exact spots!

-The two undercover heroes meet each other after 8 minutes at Ultra Isotherm audio & Video Co at 151 Apliu Street in Sham Shui Po.
+The two undercover heroes meet each other after eight minutes at Ultra Isotherm Audio & Video Co (below) at 151 Apliu Street in Sham Shui Po.
 Of course this is just a chance meeting and they have absolutely no idea of each others identity.

 The Thai cocaine deal involving Hon Sam on 19 minutes is at the junction between Shantung Street and Sai Yee Street.
 The triads are in the yellow building in the centre of the picture below and the cops are on the opposite corner.
 It is this deal which ultimately makes both organisations aware that there is a mole in both camps.